Sean Tse

-Sean Tse Ka Keung (/yue/, 謝家強; born 3 May 1992) is a professional footballer who plays for Northern Premier League Division One West club Stalybridge Celtic.
+Sean Tse Ka Keung (/yue/, 謝家強; born 3 May 1992) is a professional footballer.
 Born in England, he represented Hong Kong internationally.

 Club career

 Manchester City

 Tse was born in Salford, Greater Manchester, to a Hong Kongese father and an English mother of Irish descent.
 He went on trial with Manchester United in 2004 before joining Manchester City at under-14 level in September 2005.
 He spent the majority of seasons in the academy team, and was voted the Academy Player of the Month in November 2009.
 After finishing his time in the academy, he was released by Manchester City in May 2012.

 South China

 In August 2012, despite being linked with Oldham Athletic, Tse signed for Hong Kong side South China.
 He made his Hong Kong First Division League debut on 2 September 2012, coming on as a 74th-minute substitute in a 5–2 win over Yokohama FC Hong Kong at Hong Kong Stadium.